-Art History: Ancient Egypt, The Amarna Period, Gender, Religion
+Art History: Ancient Egypt, The Amarna Period, Gender and Women's Studies, Religion, Archaeology

 Dr. Jacquelyn Williamson is an Egyptologist, with a special focus on gender and religious power.
 Her book, Nefertiti’s Sun Temple: A New Cult Complex at Tell el-Amarna, part of Brill’s Harvard Egyptology Series, was published in September 2016.
 She is involved in the ongoing investigation of Kom el-Nana at Tell el-Amarna in Egypt, the site of a sun temple associated with Queen Nefertiti, which is the subject of her first book.
 She has been a member of several archaeological missions in Egypt and has worked in many museums including the Egyptian Museum in Cairo and the Harvard Semitic Museum, and has held teaching and research positions at UC Berkeley, Harvard University, and Brandeis University.
 Dr. Williamson teaches classes on the art and archaeology of the Ancient Mediterranean World.